mk-fg/pulseaudio-mixer-cli/README.md

 	match[alsa.id]: ^HDMI\b
 	hidden: true

+	[stream-firefox-media]
+	equals[application.name]: CubebUtils
+	name: firefox
+	volume-max: 0.2

-This will hide any HDMI sinks, matching their "alsa.id" parameter by regexp.
+This will hide any HDMI sinks, matching their "alsa.id" parameter by regexp, match sound from firefox by "application.name" and set more descriptive name there, as well as cap initial volume level for these at "0.2" (lower to this value if it is set higher initially).

 Running `./pa-mixer-mk3.py --dump-stream-parameters 2>stream_params.txt` will
 dump such parameters for all seen streams to "stream_params.txt", so that it'd